javacook/proxifier/README.md

 # proxifier

 ### Summary
-Proxifier creates a proxy of an object in order to check whether all setters resp. getters have been invoked, e.g. in case of bean mappings.
+Proxifier creates proxies of beans in order to check whether all setters resp. getters have been invoked, e.g. in case of bean mappings.

 ### Details